JoeyNiestroy/attention-based-truncation/README.md

 | Traditional Truncation | 50% Right side      | 66%   |
 | Attention Truncation       | Attention Based Truncation | 71%   |

-As you can clearly see above attention truncatio signficatly outprefroms right side truncation and is only **3%** loss in performance from no truncation at all
+As you can clearly see above attention truncation significantly outperforms right side truncation and is only **3%** loss in performance from no truncation at all